levon003/levon003.github.io/_posts/2024-04-16-incontext-learning.md

 In ["The Expressive Power of Transformers with Chain of Thought"](https://arxiv.org/abs/2310.07923), Merrill and Sabharwal argue:

 >Chain of thought (and similar prompting approaches that produce a "scratchpad" of intermediate results) enables transformers to solve sequential reasoning problems that they otherwise are incapable of.

+In ["The Learnability of In-Context Learning"](https://proceedings.neurips.cc/paper_files/paper/2023/hash/73950f0eb4ac0925dc71ba2406893320-Abstract-Conference.html) at NeurIPS'23, Wies et al. derive thoeretical results that align with some of the empirical results described above: "in-context learning is more about identifying the task than about learning it, a result which is in line with a series of recent empirical findings".

 Again, these are work-in-progress notes.
 Please send me additional research with insights on why in-context learning works!